My Story: Learning To Cope With CVS And Dry Eyes

 They weren’t failing, however.
-They were just crying out for attention.
-To be more precise, actually, they were so dry they weren’t crying at all.
+My eyes were just crying out for attention.
+To be more precise, they were so dry they weren’t crying at all.

 By the time I finally went to an optometrist, only 20 minutes at the computer would cause my eyes to hurt so much I couldn’t continue my work.
 My eyes were so dry from not blinking enough during my work that I was in serious pain.